 374 C.E.

-Epiphanius of Salamis composed the Panarion, a comprehensive heresiological encyclopedia cataloging heresies down to his own time, and—by dedicating substantial attention to Marcionite Christianity—stands as the second main source of information on the Testamentum; claiming access to Marcionite manuscripts, he preserves textual variants, theological interpretations, and even liturgical practices from Marcionite communities still active in his day.
+Epiphanius of Salamis composed the Panarion, a comprehensive heresiological encyclopedia cataloging heresies down to his own time.
+By dedicating substantial attention to Marcionite Christianity, he becomes the second main source of information on the Testamentum, claiming access to Marcionite manuscripts and preserving textual variants, theological interpretations, and liturgical practices from communities still active in his day.
+His accounts of Apelles, Severus, Lucanus, and related teachers are hostile and often distorted, but they remain important for reconstructing the Apellean, Lucanist, and Severian streams of Marcionite theology.

 375 C.E.